tcheukueppoo/maat/docs/gc.md

 is black.
-This case is handled the same way as the previous one since the nursery-2 object pointing to the nursery-1 object is not reachable from the nursery-1 object because if it were then the nursery-2 object would've been marked before the sweeping phase.
+This case is handled the same way as the previous one since the nursery-2 object pointing to the nursery-1 object is not reachable from the nursery-1 object because if it were then the nursery-2 object would've been blackened before the sweeping phase.

 3. Case `#2` and `#3`